haris0007/CraftyCommerce/README.md

 To get started with **CraftyCommerce**, clone the repository and follow the setup instructions provided in the documentation.

+## Product Listing
+The product listing feature allows users to browse and search for products in the catalog, helping them find items of interest efficiently.

+## Shopping Cart
+The shopping cart feature enables users to add, remove, and manage items before proceeding to checkout, ensuring a smooth purchasing process.

+## Customer Reviews
+Customer reviews provide valuable feedback and insights from other buyers, helping users make informed decisions about their purchases.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.